radoslawmikolajczyk/BookIT/README.md

 * Email
 * Password

-Login process:
-* The user enters their email and password.
-* After filling in the fields and clicking the "Login" button, the data is checked against the database.
-* If the data is correct, the user is redirected to the main screen of the application.
-* In case of incorrect data, an error message is displayed, informing the user to check their login and password.
-* If the user does not have an account yet, they can navigate to the registration page using the "Need an account?
+The user enters their email and password.
+After filling in the fields and clicking the "Login" button, the data is checked against the database.
+If the data is correct, the user is redirected to the main screen of the application.
+In case of incorrect data, an error message is displayed, informing the user to check their login and password.
+If the user does not have an account yet, they can navigate to the registration page using the "Need an account?
 SIGN UP" link.

 #### Terms & Conditions Page
 This page allows the user to read the terms and conditions.